 This is NOT a typical 5K course that you may encounter at most urban races in our area.
 Almost the entire course (99%) is on gravel roads and single trails.
 It offers challenging 200+ feet of elevation gain, lots of roots, rocks, leaves, fallen trees, and stream crossings etc. There is also a lot of wildlife: from deer and foxes, encounter with which may not be so probable during the Festival hours, to snakes and ticks, which won't necessarily hide, depending on the weather and temperature.

-Each participant (excluding Kids Fun Run, they will get their own awards) will receive a swag (details later).
+Each participant (excluding Kids Fun Run, they will get their own awards) will receive a performance t-shirt.
 No show, no giveaway - sorry, we cannot mail them.

 Like this page and invite your friends on Facebook.